top of page

 4. Fat is Your Friend

-There are many reasons why Fat is your friend but 3 reasons especially why Fat is number one when building muscle or burning fat.
-First is satiation, it makes you feel full and stems cravings for sugar.
-Second is that it's a much more efficient source of energy than Carbohydrates and has more than double the energy per gram.
-Thirdly and most notably it has little to no effect on Insulin.
+There are many reasons why Fat is your friend, but there are three reasons especially why Fat is number one when building muscle or burning fat.
+First is satiation, it's vital for anabolic hormones that are necessary for muscle building and fat loss.
+Second, it's a much more efficient source of energy than Carbohydrates and has more than double the energy per gram.
+Thirdly, and most notably, it has little to no effect on Insulin.
 Insulin is a fat storing hormone and is only significantly stimulated by the ingestion of Carbohydrates.
 Furthermore, Fat burning itself cannot take place when Insulin levels are high.
-As a result, when you are trying to build muscle or burn Fat then eating the majority of your Calories from Fat will help prevent Fat gain.
+As a result, when you are trying to build muscle or burn Fat eating the majority of your energy from Fat rather than carbohydrate will help prevent Fat gain.
 This is why Fat consumption is increased when trying to gain muscle, rather than raising Carbohydrates.
-Muscle Cells themselves are also constructed using Fatty acids, so like Protein they can be viewed as building blocks too.
+Muscle Cells themselves are also constructed with Fatty acids, so like Protein they can be viewed as building blocks.

 5. Eat Clean

-Macro Nutrients are important but there is also the factor of Micro Nutrients such as vitamins and minerals.
-Micro Nutrients play a vital role in our bodies too and must be addressed as part of a productive nutrition plan.
-Supplementation can help with this but we must also get them from our food.
-This means eating whole natural ingredients, fresh fruit and vegetables, unprocessed meats, nuts, seeds, omega 3 oils and plenty of water.
-Micro Nutrients are responsible for healthy hormone production, gene expression, bone health and much, much more.
-Construct a diet plan with the Macro Nutrient levels stated above using fresh whole ingredients from varying sources.
-This will ensure a healthy digestive system, endocrine system and general well being.
+Macro Nutrients are important but there's also the factor of Micro-Nutrients, like vitamins and minerals.
+Micro-Nutrients play a vital role in our bodies and must be consumed as part of a productive nutrition plan.
+Supplementation can help with this but they are better absorbed from our food.
+This means eating whole natural ingredients, fresh fruit and vegetables, unprocessed meats, fish, eggs, nuts, seeds, and mineral water.
+Micro-Nutrients are responsible for healthy hormone production, gene expression, bone health and much, much more.
+Constructing a diet plan with the Macro-Nutrient levels stated above using fresh whole ingredients from varying sources will also ensure a healthy digestive system, endocrine system and general well being.
 Click here for more info on supplementation.

 Thank You So Much For Reading